-The steep drive up the face of the mountain is not for the faint of heart, but the rewarding views of downtown Hobart and surrounds are worth every anxious moment!
+The steep drive up the face of the mountain is not for the faint of heart, but the rewarding views of downtown Hobart and its surroundings are worth every anxious moment!
 Make sure you pack an extra jacket for the pinnacle, as it tends to be much cooler and windier than downtown Hobart!

 If you’re looking for something free to do, the Royal Tasmanian Botanical Gardens have numerous examples of native Australian flora.

 Australia is famous for its pristine beaches.
-The south coast of New South Wales could, arguably, have some of the best and it is one of the most beautiful places in Australia.
+The south coast of New South Wales could, arguably, have some of the best, and it is one of the most beautiful places in Australia.

 Jervis Bay is our favorite spot, with spectacular beaches and national parks dotted all along the coastline, with a small-town feel.
 There are no high-rises here, and the beaches remain untouched by mass tourism.

-You can enjoy the picturesque beaches from land and sea, with plenty of natural walking trails, whale watching cruises, dolphin tours and kayaking excursions on offer, but as the saying goes, ‘the best things in life are free’, and the beaches here are the best!
+You can enjoy the picturesque beaches from land and sea, with plenty of natural walking trails, whale watching cruises, dolphin tours, and kayaking excursions on offer, but as the saying goes, ‘the best things in life are free,’ and the beaches here are the best!

 Grab your sunscreen, roll out your towel, and soak up the relaxed vibes on the best-unspoiled beaches along the south coast of New South Wales!